Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Design and Integration

 The soft grippers work according to the Fin Ray effect, which can be observed in fish fins and was first found by Leif Kniese~\citep{Pfaff2011}.
 The triangular structure of the fin-inspired grippers, containing cross-struts, reacts to a contact force in a compliant manner, bending towards the direction of the impacting force.
 The basic layout of the grippers was adapted from \citet{Broers2022} and 3D printed from TPU.
 The geometry consists of a flexible outer shape representing an extruded tall isosceles triangle containing rigid cross-struts hinged through flexible connections to the outer hull.
 This allows for the desired compliant bending behaviour and soft design, preventing damage to both the perching object and the gripping mechanism while also maximising contact area for various perching object sizes and accommodating irregular surfaces.
 An attachment to the linkage through a slot system was devised for easy assembly and change of grippers.
 This leads to increased gripper stability while reducing weight.
 To optimise the attachment properties of the grippers to the perching object, their inner surface was lined with a thin sandpaper-like anti-slip tape.
+The gripper's geometry dictates the range of compatible perching objects.
+In our study, an opening angle of 35° was chosen, leading to a gripper tip distance of 66\,mm.